insightsengineering/locksmith/README.md

 Additionally, `inputPackageList`/`inputRepositoryList` CLI flags take precendence over `inputPackages`/`inputRepositories` YAML keys.

+Please note that package repository URLs should be provided without the trailing `/`.

 ## Environment variables

 `locksmith` reads environment variables with `LOCKSMITH_` prefix and tries to match them with CLI